-I got my doctorate from the University of Chicago.
-See my curriculum vitae for more information.
+See my curriculum vitae for more detailed information.

 Advisor: David W. Miller